Why is My Baby Waking SO Early in the Morning?

 Early Waking

 Got an early waker?
 This can be so frustrating!
 And especially after a disrupted night.
 I feel you, it’s not easy.
 But an early morning wake offers such great information!
 And guess what?
 It can be improved!
-This is why I did a whole masterclass on it which you can check out here.
+I have a whole section on early waking in my Naps and Scheduling Toolkit.
 Getting your baby or your toddler to sleep longer in the morning may take some time, but it can be done.
 With a little bit (or a lot) of patience, consistency and time you can see your little one sleeping at a more appropriate time.
 Imagine a 6:30am start?
 Sounds like heaven doesn’t it?!

 What is considered an early wake?